Lab 2: Below C Level

 Make run

-After building the program, you then invoke the mango-run command to load it and execute on the Pi.
-It would be handy to have that action included in the Makefile, let's add it now!
-Open Makefile in your editor and add a new target run .
-Configure the program file as a dependency for run so as to trigger a rebuild of the program if needed before the run action.
+After building a program, you use the mango-run command to load and execute on the Pi.
+It would be handy for that action to be a part of the Makefile, let's add it now!
+Open Makefile in your editor and add a new target run.
+The dependency for the run is the program binary file.
+By listing it as a dependency, the run target automatically rebuilds the program when needed.
 The recipe for run invokes mango-run on the program file.
-With this addition, make run can now be used to run the program, first rebuilding if necessary.
+Try out make run now.

 3. Testing (20 min)